What Is Online Psychotherapy?

 When combining medication and online therapy, the patient needs to be honest with how the prescribed medicine makes them feel or act.
 Not all treatments are appropriate for all people, so it is critical to be upfront about any side effects.

-Does Online Therapy Work
+Does Online Therapy Work?

-Researchers have shown that brain changes in patients who attend online therapy have similar brain scans as those who only took medication.
+Researchers have shown that brain changes in individuals who attend online therapy have similar brain scans as those who only took medication.
 For those who do not want to depend on medication, online therapy is a good alternative when possible.